openjs-foundation/cross-project-council/GOVERNANCE.md

 The request is approved when:

-* there are no outstanding objections
+* There are no outstanding objections
-* there are two or more approvals by voting CPC members
+* There are two or more approvals by voting CPC members
-* the board has been consulted in the case of substantial changes
+* The board has been consulted in the case of substantial changes
 * The issue has been open for at least 14 days

 ## Merging PRs into this Repository